Plug In and Learn: Federated Intelligence over a Smart Grid of Models: Conclusion

 \section{Conclusion}

-We have introduced a novel method to train heterogeneous networks of (personalized) \gls{localmodel}s.
-Each \gls{localmodel} is trained on a local \gls{dataset} which however might not provide sufficient statistical power to allow for successful training.
-We therefore couple the training of \gls{localmodel}s for statistically similar \gls{localdataset}s.
-The similarity structure between \gls{localdataset}s and their \gls{localmodel}s is represented by an \gls{empgraph}.
-We use the undirected and weighted edges of the \gls{empgraph} to construct a regularization term that couples \gls{localmodel}s.
-In particular, the \gls{regularization} forces \gls{localmodel}s at well-connected nodes of the \gls{empgraph} to agree in their predictions on common test set of unlabeled \gls{datapoint}s.
+We have introduced a knowledge distillation-based, model-agnostic method to train heterogeneous networks of personalized \gls{localmodel}s.
+Each \gls{localmodel} in the network can be trained on a local \gls{dataset} which, however, might not provide sufficient statistical power for successful training.
+Therefore, we couple the training of \gls{localmodel}s for statistically similar \gls{localdataset}s indirectly, through predictions on shared public datasets.
+The similarity structure between \gls{localdataset}s and their corresponding \gls{localmodel}s is represented by an \gls{empgraph}.
+We use the undirected and weighted edges of the \gls{empgraph} to construct a regularization term that couples the \gls{localmodel}s.
+In particular, the \gls{regularization} forces the \gls{localmodel}s at well-connected nodes of the \gls{empgraph} to agree in their predictions on shared public datasets of unlabeled \gls{datapoint}s.
+FedRelax can be used in networks with model (linear models, neural networks, SVMs) and data heterogeneity (clustered, non-i.i.d. local datasets).